 Fishing and Aquaculture (DIGEPESCA), the Organization of the Central

 American Fisheries and Aquaculture Sector (OSPESCA), The Nature Conservancy, The Smithsonian Institute, the Center for Marine

 Ecology (CEM), the National Service of Agropecuary Health (SENASA), the Roatan Marine Park, Honduras

 Coral Reef Fund (Cayos Cochinos co-manager), the Coral Reef Alliance (CORAL),

-the Ministry of Agriculture and Livestock (SAG), the Navy, the Caribbean
+the Ministry of Agriculture and Livestock (SAG), the Navy, the Merchant Marine, the Caribbean

 Fishers Association (APESCA), the Association of Honduras Industrial Fishers

 Honduras spiny lobster FIP process began in June 2011 with completion of a

 Marine Stewardship Council (MSC) pre-assessment.
 In October 2011, following the